Tutor, Language Instructor, Author

 The home of Homo Liberatus

-What if humanity was freed from fear?
+What if humanity was freed from the slavery of fear?

 "As homo sapiens share energy, accept “miracles,” and confront a truth that simmers beyond the reality of their daily experience, readers embark on a powerful journey that reconsiders the essence and hallmarks of humanity itself...